andrewmeyerhofer/DNS-Practice/README.md

 </p>
 <p>
 I opened client-1 and waited a couple minutes after changing the IP address on dc-1.
 I then pinged mainframe2 and the IP address came up as 8.8.8.8 as intended.
 I went back to dc-1 and quickly changed the IP address back to 10.0.0.4, then pinged it again on client-1.
-It still came up as 8.8.8.8, meaning the computer was relying on the local DNS cache rather than the true IP address. (reword)
+It still came up as 8.8.8.8, meaning the computer was relying on the local DNS cache rather than the true IP address. (reword) next
 </p>
 <br />